-A unique aspect of hoarding disorder is that living spaces no longer can be used for their intended purpose due to excessive clutter.
-For example, an individual's kitchen counters and stove become so cluttered they can't prepare meals.
-A bathroom is so filled with miscellaneous office supplies they can't use the toilet or shower.
+With hoarding disorder, living spaces can no longer be used for their intended purpose due to excessive clutter.
+For example, a person's kitchen counters and stove become so cluttered that meals cannot be prepared.
+A bathroom is so filled with miscellaneous office supplies that the toilet or shower cannot be used.

-The most commonly hoarded items are information (books, magazines, mail, scraps of paper), clothing, household items (coffee mugs, towels, pens), and crafts.
+The most commonly hoarded items are information, including books, magazines, mail and scraps of paper; clothing; household items, including coffee mugs, towels and pens; and crafts.
 In more serious cases, some people excessively accumulate food or pets, which can result in unsanitary living conditions.

-Continued hoarding behavior increases the risk for other health and safety problems:
+Continued hoarding behavior increases the risk for other health and safety problems, including:

-- Narrow pathways between piles of newspapers, books and bags of clothing can be a significant fall risk, especially among the elderly and others with mobility problems.
+- Narrow pathways between piles of newspapers, books and bags of clothing can be a significant fall risk, especially for the elderly and others with mobility problems.

-- Attempts to conceal hoarding from others can result in isolation, feeling more disconnected from others increases the risk for depression.
+- Attempts to conceal hoarding from others can result in isolation and feeling more disconnected from others and increases the risk of depression.

-Hoarding behaviors can start during teenage years.
-However, the problems with clutter in living spaces and other responsibilities in life gradually develop over time, so impairment usually starts to show up in middle aged and older adults.
-Hoarding is equally common in men and women and often is associated with other mental health problems, such as depression.
+Hoarding behaviors can start during the teenage years.
+However, the problems with clutter in living spaces and other responsibilities in life gradually develop over time, so impairment usually starts to show up in middle-aged and older adults.
+Hoarding is equally common in men and women, and often is associated with other mental health problems, such as depression.

 Researchers have found that hoarding may be related to: